 Antoinette Follett has more than 15 years in the publishing and marketing communications field.
 An expert in the field of the benefits of making music, at Bentley-Hall, Inc., where she is president, she has overseen marketing and communications projects for a number of companies in the music industry including Yamaha, Roland, and the American Federation of Musicians.

 Editor / Photojournalist

 Cherie enjoys traveling and exploring world music and music destinations.
 She has been a magazine journalist for more than 20 years, writing mostly about music for the past seven years.
 She runs the weblog www.musicalcities.com, where she blogs about music destinations and events around the country.
 Write to Cherie and tell her about your favorite music venues, events, and places.

-Chuck’s not just a graphic artist but a complete musician: a singer-songwriter who loves live performances as much as getting down to the nitty gritty in the recording studio.
-He’s worked in publishing and printing for more than 20 years.
+Chuck’s not just an award-winning art director, but also a complete musician: an award-winning singer-songwriter who loves live performances as much as the endless creative possibilities of the recording studio.
+He’s worked in publishing, printing, marketing and music for more than 30 years.

 Artie has over 20 years in database marketing and list management.
 His experience includes sales, advertising, marketing and playing the bass as a youngster in New York City’s Latin clubs.
 As an ex-Marine he enjoys sports, hiking and dancing.
 He is involved in a number of not for profits organizations and spends his Sundays playing drums for his worship team.
 As a new member of the team, Artie is looking forward to expanding and adding new and exciting adventures here at Making Music.